ARWL2016/cordant-photo-client/README.md

 ## Cordant Photo Client

-This is a photo app prototype built with Angular, Angular Material and using the JSON placeholder API
+This is a photo app prototype built with Angular v.9, Angular Material and using the JSON placeholder API

 ### To run locally
 - clone repo
 - `npm install`
-- `ng serve`
+- `ng serve` or `npm start`
+- open `localhost:4200` in browser

 ## deploy